dkllrjr/dkllrjr.github.io/research.md

 # Research

-Here is the research I'm currently working on.
+Here is the research I'm currently working on or have dabbled into.

 ## Superior Mirages